 - City, county and district councils

 Most local authorities let out meeting rooms by the hour or by the day in multiple locations.
 Most are library rooms.
 (A very substantial price discount is given for private use.)
 Their limited opening hours may be an issue.

 - For a workplace dispute?

 A workplace dispute is usually mediated at the employers premises.
-The Mediator must be able to speak confidentially and separately to each party.
+However, disputes both between employees and between the employer and employee, can often be sensitive sufficiently sensitive as to require a venue which is specifically not the place of employment.
+Either way, the Mediator must be able to speak confidentially and separately to each party.
 That means you need one room large enough for all to get together with the Mediator at start and finish, plus a second room for one party to retire to, leaving the larger room for the other party.
-Rooms should not be adjacent unless you are confident of the quality of sound insulation.
+As we mentioned above, rooms should not be adjacent unless you are confident of the quality of sound insulation.

 - Consumer-provider disputes